Family Court Compliance Results at the Friend of the Court, 20th Circuit Court, Ottawa County Michigan

 Matterhorn Family Court Compliance Results

-After Matterhorn, the average number of hearings dropped from close to 400 to below 300 per month (down 27%).
+After Matterhorn, the average number of show-cause hearings per month dropped from close to 400 (prior to launch) to around 300 per month.